Images Depict Mature Plants

 |Sunlight:||Fluorescent light to full shade outdoors|

 |Uses:||Does well in low light conditions indoors or outside|

 Before you buy a Aspidistra Cast Iron Plant, make sure to read about the recommended care instructions to keep this plant healthy and thriving.

 What type of light do Cast Iron plants need?

 Cast Iron Plants thrive in the lowest light conditions indoors, living with just fluorescent light.
 They can handle some bright, indirect light too, but too much light will cause browning and sunburn.
 Where hardy, these plants perform best outside in areas with full shade.

 How do I water my Cast Iron Plant?

 Cast Iron Plants like to dry out almost completely between watering.
 It does not like to stay or sit in water.
 Plants that are watered too often will not survive.
 If unsure, do not water.

 How do I fertilize my Cast Iron Plant?

 Any all purpose fertilizer will work for Cast Iron Plants.
 Indoor houseplant fertilizers fall into two groups: water soluble, liquid quick release, and granular, slow release fertilizers.
 Jack’s Classic Indoor plant food works well as a powder, quick release fertilizer that is mixed with water to quickly provide nutrients to a plant that has been in a container for an extended time.
 On the other hand, Osmocote Indoor/Outdoor is an option as a granular, slow release fertilizer that can be applied while potting and planting.
 Any type of fertilizer offers nutrients that help plants with the transition to a new environment.
-We offer a one year warranty on our plants when you purchase Bio-tone at checkout and use it per label instructions.
 All of these fertilizers may be used when planting Cast Iron Plants.